adamsilver/fdpb/01-a-registration-form.md

 As is often the case with inclusive patterns like this, there is yet another benefit for placing the error above the field.
 In Avoid Messages Under Fields[^], Adrian Roselli explains that doing so is problematic because the browser's auto-complete and on-screen keyboards obscure them.

 *Note: The registration form contains text boxes.
 In the next chapter we'll look at how to handle other form controls such as radio buttons.
-The spoiler here is that injecting the error into a label doesn't work.*
+The spoiler is that injecting the error into a label doesn't work.*

 ### How to write errors